minsoong2/data_communication_assignment2/Readme.md

 Operations such as message transmission, matrix calculation, and matrix update are considered a single operation and increment the `system_clock` by 1 second.
 With 6 server threads running simultaneously, the round clock increases by 1 second per round.

 For detailed implementation and functionality, refer to the respective Python scripts and documentation provided within the source code.

-### 🚀Due Date

-- Submission Deadline: November 14, 2023, 23:59
-- No late submissions will be accepted.

 ### 🚀Submission Format